-Bandwidth is the capacity of a wired or wireless network communications link to transmit the maximum amount of data from one point to another over a computer network or internet connection in a given amount of time -- usually one second.
-Synonymous with capacity bandwidth describes the data transfer rate.
+Network bandwidth is the capacity of a wired or wireless network communications link to transmit the maximum amount of data from one point to another over a computer network or internet connection in a given amount of time -- usually, one second.
+Synonymous with capacity, bandwidth describes the data transfer rate.
 Bandwidth is not a measure of network speed -- a common misconception.

-While bandwidth is traditionally expressed ;bits per second (bps), modern network links have greater capacity, which is typically measured in millions of bits per second (megabits per second, or Mbps) or billions of bits per second (gigabits per second, or Gbps).
+While bandwidth is traditionally expressed in bits per second (bps), modern network links have greater capacity, which is typically measured in millions of bits per second (megabits per second, or Mbps) or billions of bits per second (gigabits per second, or Gbps).

 Bandwidth connections can be symmetrical, which means the data capacity is the same in both directions to upload or download data, or asymmetrical, which means download and upload capacity are not equal.
 In asymmetrical connections, upload capacity is typically smaller than download capacity.

 Considerations for calculating bandwidth